About

 I was born in the 1980s in Spain.
 As a teenager, I played D&D and video games, I got into programming through various directions: videogame mods, web programming, computer viruses.
 I later channeled that desire to create into building a Spanish gaming community that over the years gathered over 70,000 registered users and had everything but the kitchen sink.

 After high school, I chose not to go to college because I knew how to program in Python and use Linux and that’s you needed to succeed.
 Instead, I spent the next few years working in IT and founding or co-founding a few startups.
-The experience made me realize how small my circle of competence was, and I then decided to go back to studying.
-During that time I interned at CERN, I studied abroad in Japan and in the US, both experiences leaving a huge mark in my life, and then I was lucky enough to start working at Google on machine learning, spam and abuse fighting, and data visualization.
+The experience made me understand how little I knew and, luckily, I was able to go into university and study computer science.
+I spent a summer studying and working at CERN, a year in Japan and another year in the US.
+All three experiences, but particularly the year in Japan, was magical and will stay with me forever.
+After finishing college, I joined Google thanks to a senior university classmate who had heard of me, and I spent the following decade solving problems involving machine learning, spam and abuse fighting, and data monitoring and visualization.

-After a decade of solving problems in big tech, I took a break, moved into a remote area and recently started working again with startups.
+After that, I took a break, moved to a remote area, and recently started working with startups in finance and customer support.

 In parallel to all of this I’ve been practicing yoga and Vipassana meditation for a long time.
 I believe there’s a 50% chance that our consciousness and true self is exclusively supported by matter, but I also believe there’s a 50% chance that the soul is eternal and independent and we are somehow it’s entangled with the mind.
 So I’m half-stoic, half-yogi.